Federer wins Australian Open and 20th major

 It appeared to contradict an earlier statement from the tournament that stated the temperature had to be at least 40 degrees -- as one criteria -- to institute the rule.

 Some felt it was a considerable boost to Federer, since he is an especially fantastic indoor player.
-He played his semifinal against Hyeon Chung under the roof due to rain.
+He played his semifinal against South Korea's history maker Hyeon Chung under the roof due to rain.

 Just how much being indoors affected the outcome is up for debate and given it went the distance, it probably shouldn't be dwelt upon.

-Cilic admitted he had a chance to practice indoors Sunday to get used to the conditions but chose not to.
+Cilic said he had the chance to practice indoors Sunday to get used to the conditions but chose not to.

 "I didn't mind to have the roof closed," said the 2014 US Open champion.
 "But it was a huge difference in temperature from having outside 38, then when you came in, it was like 23, 24.
 It was way cooler than I expected."

-Asked if he thought it was advantage to Federer, he added: "I don't know.
+Asked if he thought it was an advantage to Federer, he added: "I don't know.
 Just looking at my own side, I didn't feel those conditions before.
 I had a slow start in the match, losing straightaway my two service games, then catching up most of the time."

 "But looking overall, I'm really pleased with the performance."